Broader Impacts Phase 2 Discussions // Image Segmentation

 Broader Impacts Discussions

-Participants: At the end of the discussion slot, please fill in this reaction survey.
+Participants: At the end of each discussion slot, please fill in this reaction survey.
 Your responses will be available to the teaching team and to discussants afterwards.

 We’ll have a brief debrief following the activity and before starting in on Studio time.